-One of many projects under the Kings Beach Water Quality Plan, the Lower Secline Water Quality Improvement Project will pave and formalize parking at Secline Street and Brockway Avenue in Kings Beach on the north shore of Lake Tahoe.
-The project site is on Secline Street south of State Route 28 and Brockway Vista Avenue in unincorporated Placer County (See location map).
+The Lower Secline Water Quality Improvement Project (WQP) is located within Placer County on the north shore of Lake Tahoe in the unincorporated town of Kings Beach.
+The project site is on Secline Avenue south of State Route 28 and Brockway Vista Avenue (See location map).

 The project also calls for the paving of 13 of the existing parking spaces on the lakeside portion of Secline Street along with paving the access way to front of the North Tahoe Public Utility District sewer lift station, which is adjacent to the right of way.